*Updated: July 3, 2025

 The key will be for you and your dog to know basic commands.
 These truly do help keep your dog calm as you let him or her greet your guests on a leash.
 I always tell Henry to sit, stay, and then have the person come to Henry to greet him.
 He may want to “boop” their nose if they get overly excited about greeting him.

 But the leash allows me to have control.
 So, I can re-sit him and tell him to wait while they pet him.
-Honestly, at least for Henry, it’s the initial greeting and then he’s calm.
-Often that is aggravated by the person getting excited to see him.
-I can’t control their reaction nearly as well as I can him.
+Honestly, at least for Henry, it’s the initial greeting, and then he’s calm.
+Often, that is aggravated by the person getting excited to see him.
+I can’t control their reaction nearly as well as I can Henry.

 I’ve got an overly excited dog.
-How to have a calm dog?
+What do I do when hosting a party with my dog?

 Honestly, this is a lot of daily practice.
-That includes teaching your dog basic commands, making those commands routine, and letting things like a doorbell, be background noise.
-I admit, that doorbell thing can slip by Henry every now and again.
+That includes teaching your dog basic commands, making those commands routine, and letting things like a doorbell be background noise.
+I admit that the doorbell thing can slip by Henry every now and again.

-But it does take practice.
-Remember you didn’t learn to drive or make a cake the first time.
+It does take practice.
+Remember, you didn’t learn to drive or make a cake the first time you were introduced to the experience.
+So, be kind with your dog learning something new as well.

-Is there any cost savings for having a calm dog while hosting a party?
+Is there any cost savings when hosting a party with your dog at home?

 Possible Issue | Estimated Cost |